isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-mower-with-mulcher/index.md

 The 11-inch rear wheels and 7-inch front wheels allows swift and smooth movement on even and uneven terrain.
 The rear wheel also aid in turning.
 Its easy to operate and control.
 The easy pull start mechanism enables you to start the engine with just a few pulls.
 Plus the strong loop handle gives you convenience when mowing.

-Whats more, youll be impressed by its lightweight design especially if you want an equipment for a [small lawn](https://pestpolicy.com/best-riding-lawn-mower-for-small-yard/).
-You might also appreciate its overall durability and the two year warranty.
+Whats more, youll be impressed by its lightweight design especially if you want an equipment for a [small lawn](https://pestpolicy.com/best-riding-lawn-mower-for-small-yard/).You might also appreciate its overall durability and the two year warranty.
 Pros: - Durable engine - Durable wheels - Dual lever for height adjustment - Lightweight mower for small lawns - Easy to operate - Loop handle allows easy manoeuvrability

 Cons: - Not ideal for sloppy terrain.